eunomia-bpf/nvbit-tutorial/tools/opcode_hist/README.md

 ## Analyzing the Histogram

-Quick interpretation guide:

-1. **Memory Operations** (LDG, STG, LDS, STS):
-   - High percentage → memory-bound, optimize access patterns

-2. **Compute Operations** (FADD, FMUL, FFMA, IMAD):
-   - High percentage → compute-bound, maximize occupancy

-3. **Control Flow** (BRA, SYNC):
-   - High counts → potential divergence issues

-4. **Local Memory** (LDL, STL):
-   - Any count > 0 → register spilling, reduce register usage

-5. **Data Movement** (MOV):
-   - Very high counts → compiler not optimizing well
+Quick interpretation guide: **Memory Operations** (LDG, STG, LDS, STS) with high percentage indicate memory-bound code, optimize access patterns. **Compute Operations** (FADD, FMUL, FFMA, IMAD) with high percentage indicate compute-bound code, maximize occupancy. **Control Flow** (BRA, SYNC) with high counts indicate potential divergence issues. **Local Memory** (LDL, STL) with any count > 0 indicates register spilling, reduce register usage. **Data Movement** (MOV) with very high counts indicates compiler not optimizing well.

 ## Extending the Tool

-You can extend this tool in several ways:

-1. **Categorize by instruction type**: Group similar operations (all loads, all math, etc.)
-2. **Track instruction mix over time**: Record histogram at different points in execution
-3. **Focus on hotspots**: Instrument only specific functions or code regions
-4. **Export data**: Write the histogram to a file for offline analysis
+You can extend this tool in several ways: categorize by instruction type (group similar operations like all loads, all math, etc.), track instruction mix over time (record histogram at different points in execution), focus on hotspots (instrument only specific functions or code regions), or export data (write the histogram to a file for offline analysis).

 ## Performance Considerations

 Like all instruction-level instrumentation, this tool adds overhead.
-For massive kernels, consider:

-1. Instrumenting a subset of instructions using `INSTR_BEGIN`/`INSTR_END`
-2. Sampling by only enabling instrumentation periodically
-3. Using basic block instrumentation concepts (as in `instr_count_bb`) to reduce the number of instrumentation points
+For massive kernels, consider instrumenting a subset of instructions using `INSTR_BEGIN`/`INSTR_END`, sampling by only enabling instrumentation periodically, or using basic block instrumentation concepts (as in `instr_count_bb`) to reduce the number of instrumentation points.

 ## Next Steps

-After understanding your kernel's instruction mix with `opcode_hist`, you might want to:

-1. Use `mem_trace` to examine memory access patterns for memory-bound kernels
-2. Try `mov_replace` to see how to replace specific instructions
-3. Create a custom tool that focuses on the specific operations you want to optimize
+After understanding your kernel's instruction mix with `opcode_hist`, use `mem_trace` to examine memory access patterns for memory-bound kernels, try `mov_replace` to see how to replace specific instructions, or create a custom tool that focuses on the specific operations you want to optimize.
 The opcode histogram is one of the most useful analysis tools for initial CUDA kernel optimization, helping you focus your efforts where they'll have the most impact.